How Much Can a Landlord Increase Rent? Market Rent, Comparables, and the Tribunal

 This means market rent is an objective measure.
 It does not matter what your costs are — what matters is what a willing tenant would pay and a willing landlord would accept in an arm's-length transaction.

-How to Assess the Market Rent
+How Do I Assess the Market Rent for My Property?

 Before proposing a rent increase, you should carry out your own market rent assessment.
 This is not a formal valuation — it is a practical exercise in gathering evidence of what similar properties are letting for in your area.